-In Australia, pharmaceutical drugs are available via a prescription from a registered healthcare professional or over-the-counter (OTC) from a pharmacy, and are widely used to prevent, treat and cure injury and illness.
+In Australia, pharmaceutical drugs are available via a prescription from a registered healthcare professional or over-the-counter (OTC) from pharmacies and other retail outlets, and are widely used to prevent, treat and cure injury and illness.
 When used appropriately, pharmaceutical drugs are associated with considerable reductions in morbidity and mortality and are an important pillar of public health.
 However, pharmaceutical drugs are subject to use other than prescribed use.

 Pharmaceutical non-medical use refers to the consumption of a prescription or over-the-counter drug for non-therapeutic purposes or other than directed by a registered healthcare professional (Larance et al. 2011).
-Common pharmaceuticals used for non-medical purposes in Australia include opioids and benzodiazepines (see Box PHARMS1 for more information).
 Pharmaceutical drugs may be consumed for non-medical use for a range of reasons including to induce euphoria, to enhance the effects of alcohol and other drugs, to self-medicate illness or injury, to mitigate the symptoms of withdrawal from alcohol and other drugs, or to improve performance.

-Pharmaceutical opioids are used to treat pain and opioid (including heroin) dependence and examples include oxycodone, buprenorphine and codeine.
+Pharmaceutical opioids are used to treat pain, some respiratory illness, and opioid (including heroin) dependence.
+Examples include oxycodone, buprenorphine and codeine.

 Sedatives are a group of drugs that cause calming and sedative effects due to their depressive activity on the central nervous system.
 Benzodiazepines comprise the largest group of drugs in this class and examples include diazepam, alprazolam and temazepam.